 DANUBE-INCO.NET is an initiative supported by the Austrian Ministry of Education, Research and Science led by the Centre for Social Innovation.
 The focus is to inform about research and innovation projects and programmes in the Danube Region.
-The initaitive was established as a coordination and support action funden under the 7th Framework Programme and addresses the official EU Strategy for the Danube Region (EUSDR) in the field of research and innovation (R&I).
-Whereas the EUSDR concerns a wide variety of priority areas, the project focuses mainly on two of them: PA 7 „Knowledge Society“ and PA 8 „Competitiveness“ while also supporting the policy dialogue, the creation of networks, and providing analyses and support to R&I activities.
+The initaitive was established as a coordination and support action funded under the 7th Framework Programme to address the official EU Strategy for the Danube Region (EUSDR) in the field of research and innovation (R&I).
+Whereas the EUSDR concerns a wide variety of priority areas, the project has mainly focused on two of them: PA 7 „Knowledge Society“ and PA 8 „Competitiveness“ while also supporting the policy dialogue, the creation of networks, and providing analyses and support to R&I activities.
 Since 2017 the initiative is continued on a smaller scale with funding from the Austrian Ministry and Centre for Social Innovation.

 The territory covered by the EUSDR includes EU Member States (MS) and non-Member States, being very different in terms of economic strengths and research and innovation systems and profiles: